BrOleg5/boost-shared-memory-wrapper/README.md

 There are boost's shared memory wrapper.
 Transmitter class is server and Receiver class is client.

 This library is header-only (there's nothing to build).
+You can simple copy header file from include directory and add to your project.

 Wrappers is based on official [Quick Guide for Impatient](https://www.boost.org/doc/libs/1_38_0/doc/html/interprocess/quick_guide.html
 ), in section Creating vectors in shared memory.